• Modified on Oct 7, 2024

 Permit Requirement For Different Trekking Regions of Nepal

 In conclusion, trekking in Nepal is an amazing experience that can provide adventurers with breathtaking views of the natural beauty of this magnificent country.
-Yet, it is important to obey the required permits and regulations to ensure safety and environment protection.
-Here, Footprint Adventure is a leading trekking agency that has been serving incredible trekking and traveling experiences throughout Nepal since 2015 and can help you with each and every permit requirements for your smooth and safe trekking experience in Nepal.
+Yet, it is important to obey the required permits and regulations to ensure safety and environmental protection.
+Here, Footprint Adventure is a leading trekking agency in Nepal that has been serving incredible trekking and traveling experiences throughout Nepal since 2015 and can help you with each and every permit requirement for your smooth and safe trekking experience in Nepal.
 At Footprint Adventure, we also believe that sustainable tourism is the key to preserving our natural beauty and promoting economic development in rural communities.
 Join us on a trek and experience the beauty of Nepal while leaving a positive impact on the environment.
 Contact us here, to plan your trekking adventure with Footprint Adventure.

 Ashmita Thapa